Somerset Amphitheater: About the venue

 A concert site since 1981, the venue changed its name to Somerset Amphitheater in 2011 when new owner Matt Mithun (of the Mithun family) took over.
 Since then many upgrades and improvements have been made to the amphitheater and onsite campgrounds.
 The amphitheater expanded the removable reserved seating area and built an enclosed Saloon with a bar for a more intimate setting with an approximate capacity of 1,000.
 In 2013 the Grove stage was added in the valley between the main amphitheater and the North Campground.
 The Grove has a capacity of approximately 10,000.
 There are three campgrounds onsite; the North and South Campgrounds, which are both general camping, and the VIP Campground which has electric and water hookups for RVs and permanent bathrooms and showers.

-In 2011 the first Somerset Amphitheater concert under new ownership opened with a weekend full of music at the Soundtown Music and Camping Festival.
-Over thirty bands performed on the three stages, and featured the nationally known artist group The Flaming Lips as a headliner.
-This was a small yet promising preview of what the amphitheater would bring concert goers for years to come.
+The first concert under new ownership took place at Somerset Amphitheater in 2011 with the Soundtown Music and Camping Festival.[3]
+Over 30 bands performed across three stages, headlined by the Flaming Lips.

 Since its reopening, the amphitheater has hosted many concerts and events, including the touring acts of My Morning Jacket, the first annual Knotfest featuring Slipknot, Summer Set Music and Camping Festival, Northern Invasion, Trampled by Turtles and The Avett Brothers.
 Besides musical performances, the venue hosted Tough Mudder, a British military style obstacle course and the Border Battle Beer Festival, a friendly rivalry of Minnesota and Wisconsin breweries battling each other for the most favored among taste testers.